Knee Sprains and Related Injuries

 Occasionally, people hear or feel a pop in the knee when the injury occurs.
 This pop usually indicates that a ligament (particularly the anterior cruciate ligament) is torn.

 The knee is painful, swollen, stiff, and sometimes bruised.
 Where the pain is depends on which structure is injured.
 The knee may feel unstable, as if it will buckle.
+Muscle spasms—unintended contraction of muscles around the knee—may occur.
 When the symptoms develop and how severe they are depend on the severity of the injury:

 Sometimes a torn meniscus prevents the knee from bending (called locking).

-Sometimes the force that causes a knee sprain also causes bones to be broken.
+Sometimes the force that causes a knee sprain also causes bones to be broken and/or damages tendons in the knee (knee extensor injuries).

-If a large amount of fluid has built up in the knee, doctors sometimes drain the fluid to help relieve the pain.
+If a large amount of fluid has built up in the knee, doctors sometimes drain the fluid to help relieve the pain and muscle spasms.

-Most mild or moderate injuries can be treated initially with protection, rest, ice, compression, and elevation (PRICE) and immobilization of the knee with a splint or a device that supports the knee and keeps it from bending (knee immobilizer).
+Most mild or moderate injuries can be treated initially with protection, rest, ice, compression, and elevation (PRICE), including immobilization of the knee with a splint or a device that supports the knee and keeps it from bending (knee immobilizer).

-If the sprain is severe, some people need to wear a knee immobilizer for 4 to 6 weeks or longer.
-Some severe injuries of ligaments or menisci require surgical repair.
-This procedure (called arthroscopic surgery) is usually done through a small incision and a small flexible tube (see Surgery Through a Keyhole).
+If the sprain is severe, some people need to wear a knee immobilizer for 6 weeks or longer.
+Some severe injuries of ligaments or menisci require surgical repair by an orthopedic surgeon.
+Surgical repair is usually done through a small incision and a small flexible tube—a procedure called arthroscopic surgery.

-Exercises to strengthen the knee may be recommended for people with mild or moderate injuries (see Pain in the Front of the Knee : Treatment).
+Exercises to strengthen the knee are usually recommended for people with mild or moderate injuries.
 If injuries are severe, strengthening exercises are postponed until after surgery.